spaceml-org/georeader/README.md

 pip install -e .
 ```

 This package is work in progress.
 The API might change without notice.
-Use it with care.
+Use it with caution.

 ## Getting started